knative/community/REPOSITORY-GUIDELINES.md

        authority for assigning subdomains to working groups.

     1. Coordinate with the Working Group in API naming to avoid collisions or confusing naming.
-This may also include API review to ensure consistency and alignment with duck-type field naming, at the discretion of the Working Group.
+This also includes API review by the responsible Working Group to ensure consistency and alignment with duck-type field naming.

 Working groups must designate the repositories they own (specifics TBD).